-Nothing is more annoying when you don't have a charger on hand or something to plug in your laptop to recharge its battery!
-Well, you no longer have to worry about such an incident happening: the External Battery will revolutionize your daily life!
+Nothing is more annoying than not having a charger handy or a way to plug in your laptop to recharge its battery!
+Well, guess what?
+You no longer have to worry about such an incident happening: the external battery will revolutionize your daily life!

-Contrary to what is commonly accepted, the External Battery is not only used to charge your mobile phone, tablet... but also your laptop.
-So it’s time for you to get one!
-The question is how to make the best choice for your laptop?
+Contrary to popular belief, an external battery isn't just for charging your mobile phone, tablet, etc., but also your laptop.
+So it's time to get one!
+The question remains: how do you choose the best one for your laptop?

-Please note that for an external PC battery model to be suitable for your laptop, it must meet a series of rules:
+Please note that for a PC external battery model to be suitable for your laptop, it must meet a series of rules:

 - A compatible connector